Sporiff/resume-markdown/markdown/resume.md

 **Applications Manager: Exeter College 2017 - 2018**

+Key Responsibilities:

-* Responsible for testing/packaging applications and managing OS deployments through SCCM and Microsoft Intune
+* Testing/packaging applications and managing OS
+  deployments through SCCM and Microsoft Intune

-* Solely responsible for the management and running of all GNU/Linux products, including the design of the college's SUSE architecture
+* Management and running of all GNU/Linux products, including the design of the college's SUSE architecture

-* Responsible for planning and overseeing migration of Windows 7 system to Windows 10
+* Planning and overseeing migration of Windows 7 system to Windows 10

-* Respondible for the creation and curation of a self-service app store for teachers and non-teaching staff
+* Creation and curation of a self-service app store for teachers and non-teaching staff

-* Responsible for vulnerability monitoring in Nessus as well as responsive and pre-emptive patch management
+* Vulnerability monitoring in Nessus as well as responsive and pre-emptive patch management

-* Responsible for Sophos Antivirus deployment and threat analysis
+* Sophos Antivirus deployment and threat analysis

 * Actively involved in the development of the college's JIRA platform

+* Process documentation

 **Helpdesk Technician: Exeter College 2016 - 2017**

+Key Responsibilities

-* Responsible for undertaking hardware repairs on a range of Lenovo devices and audio visual equipment including interactive whiteboards
+* Undertaking hardware repairs on a range of Lenovo devices and audio visual equipment including interactive whiteboards

-* Responsible for responding to support tickets and answering phone calls, as well as interfacing directly with customers
+* Responding to support tickets and answering phone calls, as well as interfacing directly with customers

-* Responsible for process documentation
+* Process documentation

-* Responsible for setup of AV and recording equipment
+* Setup of AV and recording equipment

 Technical Experience
 --------------------

 Side Projects
 :   My passion for technology has led me to undertake many projects independently
-    in order to keep learning and evolving as new technologies present themselves.
+    in order to keep learning and evolving as new technologies emerge.

     * I host my own [Mastodon instance](https://bakusocial.com) on DigitalOcean using Docker and Nginx, with Amazon S3 as a media